altaga/SmartBike-NXP/README.md

     }
     </script>

-La segunda forma de poder realizar la geolocalizacion es mediante localizacion por IP, mediante una GET Request por un script de AJAX a una pagina web que provea localizacion por IP como http://extreme-ip-lookup.com/json/, en el ejemplo de location.html esta diseñado con localizacion de IP, pero es posible cambiarlo facilemente con el script anterior.
+The second way to get the geolocation is by IP location, through a GET Request by an AJAX script to a web page that provides IP location as http://extreme-ip-lookup.com/json/, in the example of location.html is designed with IP localization, but it is possible to change it easily with the previous script.

     <script>
      $.ajax({